Today’s Wonder of the Day was inspired by gabriel. gabriel Wonders, “what is a cat scan” Thanks for WONDERing with us, gabriel!

 Have you or a friend or family member ever had a CAT scan?
 The first time you heard that term, you might have been curious.
-It’s only natural to wonder why a doctor would use a cat to diagnose what’s wrong with you if you’re sick!
+It’s only natural to WONDER why a doctor would use a cat to diagnose what’s wrong with you if you’re sick!

 These images can help doctors diagnose all sorts of problems, including head injuries and cancer.
 CAT scans are an important tool that doctors all over the world use millions of times each year.
 Many people are very thankful for this piece of medical technology!